-- Adequate documentation verifying the special circumstances must be attached (e.g., doctor's letter, third-party letter). - Appeals will be reviewed by the SAP Appeals Committee within two weeks of the date the appeal is received, and notification of the appeal decision will be sent to the student's school email account. - If a student's SAP Appeal is denied, the student will remain on Financial Aid Suspension until he or she meets the requirements for Satisfactory Academic Progress.
+- Appeals must be submitted to the Financial Aid Office using the Satisfactory Academic Progress Appeal Form (available on BadgerWeb).
+The appeal must explain why the student failed to make SAP and what has changed in their situation to allow the student to now be academically successful. - Adequate documentation verifying the special circumstances must be attached (e.g., doctor's letter, third-party letter). - Appeals will be reviewed by the SAP Appeals Committee within two weeks of the date the appeal is received, and notification of the appeal decision will be sent to the student's school email account. - If a student's SAP Appeal is denied, the student will remain on Financial Aid Suspension until he or she meets the requirements for Satisfactory Academic Progress.

-Financial Aid Probation-Upon appeal approval, the student will be placed on Financial Aid Probation for one semester.
+Financial Aid Probation - Upon appeal approval, the student will be placed on Financial Aid Probation for one semester.
 As a condition of the appeal, the student must adhere to all requirements outlined in the completed and signed academic plan regarding the terms of approval and the performance expectations for the semester of Financial Aid Probation.
 The academic plan will be reviewed at the end of the enrollment period and the results will be measured.
 If the student has met performance benchmarks as established in the federal SAP regulations, the probation is lifted and the student is again eligible to receive aid without further action.
 If the academic plan expectations have been met, but the student is still not meeting federal SAP standards, the academic plan will continue for the subsequent semester until such time that the student has renewed eligibility due to meeting SAP, or has graduated.
 If a student fails to meet the expectations listed on the Academic Plan, he/she will be placed back on Financial Aid Suspension and is not eligible to receive financial aid until he/she meets SAP.

-NOTE:

-The Satisfactory Academic Progress policy is for financial aid purposes.
+NOTE: The Satisfactory Academic Progress policy is for financial aid purposes.
 It is used to ensure that recipients of federal aid (Title IV) are successfully making progress towards their degree.
 It is not to be confused with the academic standards for continued enrollment at Spring Hill College.
 A particular scholarship, grant, etc., offered by Spring Hill College, the state of Alabama or another third-party might have additional renewal requirements specific to the particular fund.
 Future federal and state legislation may alter any policy and such changes will not be reflected in this printing.
 Any questions about the requirements for Satisfactory Academic Progress should be directed to the Office of Student Financial Services at Spring Hill College.